concur/developer.concur.com/src/api-reference/travel/itinerary-v4/itinerary.markdown

 ## <a name="overview"></a>Overview

-The GET Itinerary API provides clients and authorized partners access to travel itinerary data.
-They can now subscribe to events and fetch trips by ID.
+The Itinerary API provides clients and authorized partners access to travel itinerary data.

-> **Limitations**: This API is only available to partners who have been granted access by SAP Concur.
+> **Limitations**: This API is only available to clients and partners who have been granted access by SAP Concur.
 Access to this documentation does not provide access to the API.

 ## Prior Versions